 Since 2001 Regina Cobb has been the director of the massage therapy program at CCRI.
 She received a master’s degree in clinical social work from Simmons College and her Bachelor of Arts in both psychology and criminal justice from C.W.
 Post University.

 While much of her time at CCRI is focused on the administrative management of the program, she demonstrates a strong commitment to the students.
 Regina teaches the physiological and emotional benefits of therapeutic massage in courses such as pathophysiology, medical terminology, deep tissue massage and hospital based oncology massage.
 She also teaches an introductory class on therapeutic massage and classes on the fundamentals of scar tissue and pregnancy massage.

-Associate Professor, Joanne Orabone - Massage Therapy
+Associate Professor, Joanne Orabone - Business

 Recipient of the 2016 ACBSP Teaching Excellence Award

 Joanne Orabone, Associate Professor, at the Community College of Rhode Island (CCRI)

 was recently named a regional recipient of the 2016 ACBSP Teaching Excellence Award.

 This award recognizes individuals each year who exemplify teaching excellence in the